 Bad Luck performs in another cosmos from most bands.
 With more than a decade of collaboration, Neil Welch (saxophone + live electronics) and Christopher Icasiano (drums) “bear down on you like a cyclone of fire” (The Stranger).
 Based out of Seattle, Bad Luck is a genre-defying supernova of electronics, metal, folk and jazz.

 Saxophone/electronics player Neil Welch and drummer Chris Icasiano spent years making epic long-form compositions (and three albums) in the tradition of free jazz legends like John Coltrane.
 Their new album, Four, recorded at Avast Studios with Randall Dunn (Sunn O))), Earth, Marissa Nadler) slams the epic energy of those free improvisations into shorter, rhythmic forms.
 Welch screams and breathes into his horn, acoustically creates chords, and uses electronics more familiar to guitar players.
 Icasiano does things that seem impossible with four drumsticks at once.

 "Outside of music’s commonly accepted beat exists an emancipated, implied meter, an empowered and truly free human expression.”
 CityArts

 "...an avant garde jazz duo known for its near-omnipotence on the scene..."
 Seattle Magazine

-“Bad Luck chop up time and space into jagged, unpredictable shapes, but sometimes they hit upon a quasi-funk groove that sounds like an asymmetrical avalanche.
-Most of the time, you have no idea where they're going, but they impel you to follow closely, no matter what.” –Dave Segal, The Stranger
+“Bad Luck chop up time and space into jagged, unpredictable shapes, but sometimes they hit upon a quasi-funk groove that sounds like an asymmetrical avalanche.”
+The Stranger